Safe and Responsible Business

 We are committed to respecting and upholding the human rights of our people, and those who may be impacted by our operations and business activities.
 The mining and metals industry faces increased scrutiny over its human rights obligations and approaches, and Orica is working to meet stakeholder expectations and support the industry to raise human rights protections and processes.

-Our operations can impact First Nations Peoples and areas of significant cultural heritage.
-We continue to work collaboratively with our customers to protect cultural heritage in Australia and internationally and empower our employees to stop work at mine sites if they have concerns around the risk of cultural heritage impact.
-There is much to learn and improve and this a growing area of focus for Orica.
+Our operations have the potential to impact First Nations People and areas of significant cultural heritage.
+We continue to work collaboratively with our customers to protect cultural heritage in Australia and internationally, and empower our employees to stop work if there is any concern about a risk to cultural heritage.
+We are continuing to learn and improve in this important area of focus.

 We have a responsibility to understand and address modern slavery risks in our supply chain as well as our operations.